centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-mcafee-webgateway-snmp.md

 ## Configuration

-### Host
+### Host configuration

 * Log into Centreon and add a new Host through "Configuration > Hosts".

 * Fill the "Name", "Alias" & "IP Address / DNS" fields according to your a McAfee Web Gateway proxy settings

-* Apply the *Applications-Antivirus-mcafee-webgateway-snmp-custom* template and configure all the mandatory Macros :
+* Select the *App-Antivirus-Mcafee-Webgateway-SNMP-custom* template to apply to the Host.

 If you are using SNMP Version 3, use the *SNMPEXTRAOPTIONS* Macro to configure your own SNMPv3 credentials combo.